mikemayer67/XMLFunc/readme.md

 - It will recognize the elements described below, which can consist of either:
   - a matched pair of open/close tags (e.g. \<add>...\</add>)
   - a self-contained tag (e.g. \<integer value=3/> or \<argument index=2/>).
+- Untagged data is not allowed (i.e. all raw data appears as attributes)
+- All attributes must be enclosed in quotes (either double or single)
 - The parser does not recognize unicode (*there is no need for it*).

 _Also, I have not been able to figure out how to describe the legal XMLFunc